 Master’s degree taught exclusively in English: Australia, Botswana, Canada, Gambia, Ghana, Ireland, Jamaica, Kenya, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, Rwanda (English-speaking region), South Africa, Tanzania, Trinidad and Tobago, Uganda, UK, USA and Zambia

 Applicants from countries other than these may request a waiver from the English language admissions requirement if they completed a Bachelor’s or Master’s degree taught exclusively in English in Australia, Canada, New Zealand, USA, the European Union, Iceland, Liechtenstein, Norway or Switzerland.

 All other applicants will need to provide evidence of their English language skills with any one of the following test scores:

-- Cambridge Proficiency Examination (taken on/after January 3, 2014) C or above;
+- Cambridge Proficiency Examination (taken within 5 years of the application deadline) C or above;

-- Cambridge Advanced English Test (taken on/after January 3, 2014) B or above.
+- Cambridge Advanced English Test (taken within 5 years of the application deadline) B or above.

 Although Spanish is no longer a requirement for mobility tracks involving IBEI, basic knowledge of Spanish is recommended as some electives will only be available in Spanish.